Two dimensional gravity waves at low regularity I: Energy estimates

 \section{Introduction}

-We consider the two dimensional water wave equations with infinite depth, with gravity but without surface tension.
-This is governed by the incompressible Euler's equations with boundary conditions on the water surface.
-Under the additional assumption that the flow is irrotational, the fluid dynamics can be expressed in terms of a one-dimensional evolution of the water surface coupled with the trace of the velocity potential on the surface.
+We consider the two dimensional water wave equations with infinite depth and with gravity but without surface tension.
+This is a free boundary problem which is governed by the incompressible Euler's equations within the fluid domain, and with appropriate boundary conditions on the water surface, which is the free boundary.
+Under the additional assumption that the flow is irrotational, the two dimensional dynamics can be expressed in terms of a one-dimensional evolution of the free boundary coupled with the trace of the velocity potential on the surface.

 The choice of the parametrization of the free boundary plays an important role here, and can be viewed as a form of gauge freedom.
 Historically there are three such choices of coordinates; the first two, namely the Eulerian and Lagrangian coordinates, arise in the broader context of fluid dynamics.
 The third employs the so-called conformal method, which is specific to two dimensional irrotational flows; this leads to what we call the holomorphic coordinates, which play a key role in the present paper.